By Rachel Lankester, Mutton Club Editor

 - Use an app like Nike+ Running to track your runs and motivate you to keep running

-- If you like music when you run, put together a great running playlist to keep you on track
+- If you like music when you run, put together a great running playlist to keep you on track.
+Spotify has some good ones.

 - Make sure you stay well-hydrated – apparently we become less aware of needing water as we age!